ZinkDigital/boson/README.md

 ## QuickStart Guide

 Boson is available through the Central Maven Repository.
-To include Boson in your projects you need to had the dependencies listed bellow.
+To include Boson in your projects you need to add the dependencies listed bellow.

 For SBT users, add the following to your build.sbt:
 ```scala